-8.24.1 Without limiting Contractor's indemnification of County, and in the performance of this Contract and until all of its obligations pursuant to this Contract have been met, Contractor shall provide and maintain at its own expense insurance coverage satisfying the requirements specified in Paragraphs 8.24 and 8.25 of this Contract.
-These minimum insurance coverage terms, types and limits (the "Required Insurance") also are in addition to and separate from any other contractual obligation imposed upon Contractor pursuant to this Contract.
-The County in no way warrants that the Required Insurance is sufficient to protect the Contractor for liabilities which may arise from or relate to this Contract.
+8.24.1 Without limiting CONTRACTOR'S indemnification of COUNTY, and in the performance of this Contract and until all of its obligations pursuant to this Contract have been met, CONTRACTOR shall provide and maintain at its own expense insurance coverage satisfying the requirements specified in Sections 8.24 and 8.25 of this Contract.
+These minimum insurance coverage terms, types and limits (the "Required Insurance") also are in addition to and separate from any other contractual obligation imposed upon CONTRACTOR pursuant to this Contract.
+The COUNTY in no way warrants that the sufficient to Required Insurance is protect the CONTRACTOR for liabilities which may arise from or relate to this Contract.

-8.24.2 Evidence of Coverage and Notice to County
+8.24.2 Evidence of Coverage and Notice to COUNTY

-- 8.24.2.1 Certificate(s) of insurance coverage (Certificate) satisfactory to County, and a copy of an Additional Insured Endorsement confirming County and its Agents (defined below) has been given Insured status under the Contractor's General Liability policy, shall be delivered to County at the address shown below and provided prior to commencing services under this Contract. - 8.24.2.2 Renewal Certificates shall be provided to County not less than ten (10) days prior to Contractor's policy expiration dates.
-The County reserves the right to obtain complete, certified copies of any
+- 8.24.2.1 Certificate(s) of insurance coverage (Certificate) satisfactory to COUNTY, and a copy of an Additional Insured endorsement confirming COUNTY and its Agents (defined below) has been given Insured status under the CONTRACTOR'S General Liability policy, shall be delivered to COUNTY at the address shown below and provided prior to commencing services under this Contract. - 8.24.2.2 Renewal Certificates shall be provided to COUNTY not less than ten (10) days prior to CONTRACTOR'S policy expiration dates.
+The COUNTY reserves the right to obtain complete, certified copies of any required CONTRACTOR and/or sub-CONTRACTOR insurance policies at any time. - 8.24.2.3 Certificates shall identify all Required Insurance coverage types and limits specified herein, reference this Contract by name or number, and be signed by an authorized representative of the insurer(s).
+The Insured party named on the Certificate shall match the name of the CONTRACTOR identified as the contracting party in this Contract.
+Certificates shall provide the full name of each insurer providing coverage, its NAIC (National Association of Insurance Commissioners) identification number, its financial rating, the amounts of any policy deductibles or self-insured retentions exceeding fifty thousand dollars (\$50,000), and list any COUNTY required endorsement forms.

-- required Contractor and/or sub-contractor insurance policies at any time. - 8.24.2.3 Certificates shall identify all required insurance coverage types and limits specified herein. reference this Contract by name or number, and be signed by an authorized representative of the The insured party named on the insurer(s).
-Certificate shall match the name of the Contractor identified as the contracting party in this Contract.
-Certificates shall provide the full name of each insurer providing coverage, its Association National of Insurance Commissioners (NAIC) identification number, its financial rating, the amounts of any policy deductibles or self-insured retentions exceeding fifty thousand dollars (\$50,000), and list any County required endorsement forms. - 8.24.2.4 Neither the County's failure to obtain, nor the County's receipt of, or failure to object to a non-complying insurance certificate or endorsement, or any other insurance documentation or information provided by the Contractor, its insurance broker(s) and/or insurer(s), shall be construed as a waiver of any of the Required Insurance provisions. - 8.24.2.5 Certificates and copies of any required endorsements shall be sent to:
+- Neither the COUNTY'S failure to obtain, nor the 8.24.2.4 COUNTY'S receipt of, or failure to object to a non-complying insurance certificate or endorsement. or anv other insurance documentation or information provided by the CONTRACTOR, its insurance broker(s) and/or insurer(s), shall be construed as a waiver of any of the Required Insurance provisions. - 8.24.2.5 Certificates and copies of any required endorsements shall be sent to:

-County of Los Angeles

-Department of Children and Family Services

-Contracts Administration Division, Section 2

-425 Shatto Place, Room 400

-Los Angeles, CA 90020
+COUNTY of Los Angeles Department of Children and Family Services Contracts Administration Division, Section 2 425 Shatto Place, Room 400 Los Angeles, CA 90012 Attention: Maria Baldwin, ASM I

-Attn: Michelle Alconcel, Management Analyst

-8.24.2.6 Contractor also shall promptly report to County any injury or property damage accident or incident, including any injury to a Contractor employee occurring on County property, and any loss, disappearance, destruction, misuse, or theft of County property, monies or securities entrusted to Contractor.
-Contractor also shall promptly notify County of any third party claim or suit filed against Contractor or any of its subcontractors which arises from or relates to this Contract, and could result in the filing of a claim or lawsuit against Contractor and/or County.
+8.24.2.6 CONTRACTOR also shall promptly report to COUNTY any injury or property damage accident or incident, including any injury to a CONTRACTOR employee occurring on COUNTY property, and any loss. disappearance, destruction, misuse, or theft of COUNTY property, monies or securities entrusted to CONTRACTOR.
+CONTRACTOR also shall promptly notify COUNTY of any third party claim or suit filed against CONTRACTOR or any of its Subcontractors which arises from or relates to this Contract, and could result in the filing of a claim or lawsuit against CONTRACTOR and/or COUNTY.